R. Kelly pleads not guilty to sexually abusing women, girls

-NEW YORK (AP) — R&B singer R. Kelly pleaded not guilty Friday to federal charges he sexually abused women and girls who attended his concerts.
+NEW YORK (AP) — Embattled R&B singer R. Kelly pleaded not guilty Friday to federal charges he sexually abused women and girls who attended his concerts as his lawyers continued to label the alleged victims disgruntled “groupies.”

-The 52-year-old Kelly was denied bail in a New York City courtroom packed with his supporters.
+A sullen-looking Kelly appeared in a Brooklyn courtroom where a magistrate judge also denied his request for bail, agreeing with prosecutors that he’s a flight risk and danger to public safety.
+His defense attorneys, who argued he should be released so he could better fight the charges, said they would appeal the ruling.

-He appeared sullen as prosecutors told Magistrate Judge Steven Tiscione he posed a flight risk and a danger to public safety.
+The New York City hearing followed Kelly’s arrest last month in a separate Chicago case accusing him of engaging in child pornography.
+He was to be returned to Chicago, where he remains jailed with a decision still pending on where he could face trial.

-Friday’s hearing followed Kelly’s arrest last month in a separate Chicago case accusing him of engaging in child pornography.
+Kelly, 52, is charged in New York with exploiting five victims, identified only as “Jane Does.”
+According to court papers, they include one he met while she was a radio station intern in about 2004 and another at one of his concerts in 2015.

-Kelly is charged in New York with exploiting five victims, identified only as “Jane Does.”
-According to court papers, they include one he met at one of his concerts and another at a radio station where she was an intern.
+A defense filing said Kelly’s alleged victims were regulars at his shows who made it known they “were dying to be with him.”
+They only started accusing him of abuse years later when public sentiment shifted in the #MeToo era, his lawyers said.

-Kelly’s attorneys said in court filings the alleged victims sought out Kelly’s attention, came to his shows and “pined to be with him.”
-Kelly “would spend his time and even become friends with and care about these groupies and fans who were dying to be with him,” they added.
+The accusers “are groupies,” defense attorney Douglas Anton said outside court Friday.
+“There’s no way around it.”
+At the time, his client was merely “leading a touring musician’s life,” he added.

-The arraignment was attended by two girlfriends of Kelly, who declined to speak with reporters.
-His supporters also included a woman wearing a “Free R. Kelly” shirt and Des Alexander, a fan from Brooklyn who said she was confused by the case.
+The arraignment was attended by two women who recently lived with Kelly.
+They declined to speak with reporters.
+Those in the gallery also included a woman wearing a “Free R. Kelly” shirt and Des Alexander, a fan from Brooklyn who said she was “confused” by the case.

 Alexander said she hopes Kelly is innocent but added, “If he did it, he deserves to go down.”